 Storm surge warnings will be the responsibility of the National Meteorological Services.
-However, storm surge guidance will be issued and incorporated in the tropical cyclone advisory bulletin by RSMC- New Delhi based on IIT, Delhi Storm Surge prediction model.
+However, storm surge guidance will be issued and incorporated in the tropical cyclone advisory bulletin by RSMC- New Delhi based on IIT, Delhi Storm Surge prediction model and INCOIS, Hyderabab Advanced CIRCulation coastal inundation model.
 The storm surge guidance is appended in the Tropical Cyclone Advisory bulletin for Panel member countries.
-The graphical product from IIT Delhi is also uploaded in cyclone page of IMD website.
+The graphical product from IIT Delhi and INCOIS, Hyderabad is also uploaded in cyclone page of IMD website.
+An example of this product is shown in Fig. II-3.